eloj/radix-sorting/README.md

 ```

 Skipping columns has the side-effect of the final sorted result ending up in either the
-original input buffer or the auxillary buffer, depending on whether you sorted an even
+original input buffer or the auxiliary buffer, depending on whether you sorted an even
 or odd number of columns.
 I prefer to have the sort function return the pointer
 to the result, rather than add a copy step.